 Phoenix Institute's Professional Development Program 2012

-Phoenix offers a range of workshops and professional development activities that are designed to enrich and explore themes of personal and spiritual development as well as providing professional development for practitioners.
+development for practitioners.
 We believe it is important to offer a range of diverse and creative activities in order to explore and amplify our desire for meaning, community building and vision.
 The benefit of these programs is working together with people who share a common belief in greater communication, sharing and being challenged by new ideas and practices.

 We invite you to become involved in our programs and be part of a wider community and network of individuals exploring personal development and spirituality in a safe, fun and creative way with our experienced facilitators.
-Participants receive a Certificate of Completion at the end of the activity.
-In some cases, workshop and lecture hours can be used as the professional practice requirement for your professional association.
+Participants receive a

 Venue